How to Create a Peer-To-Peer Payment App Money Transfer

 Choose the right technology with the future in mind

-When you launch your MVP, everything will be fine.
+When you launch your MVP for a money transfer app, everything will be fine.
 Then, you will add a layer of features, then change them again, then improve the UI, and all these updates will add new app layers.
 We’re not saying that this is bad, but sooner or later, it may come to overload your application and hence disrupt its smooth operations.
 What we mean here is that you need to plan for expansion and growth from the very beginning.
 Consider your backend options, think over the architecture, and even get an external expert to evaluate the risks of your plan and implement the safest database possible correctly.

 Support major payment methods